Florence Summer Program

 - Visa Copy (for students requiring a visa only): due April 24, 2020

 8 unit minimum requirement.
 Students must choose courses offered in both the May block (HUM 212 or REL 301) and the June block (COM 313 or HUM 313).
+All students must take an ITAL course.
 Students must take ITAL 121 if they have no previous Italian language experience, even if they have met their GE language requirement with another language.
-Students that have already completed ITAL 151 or higher must enroll in HUM 295.

 The Summer 2019 Florence GE class schedule will be created on March 31, 2020.
 Scheduling is based on students' registration.
 Any changes made to a student's registration or any new registrations after this date may pose a challenge, as particular courses may be scheduled at the same time.
 Therefore, it is important to register during the registration period or soon after.